practicingruby/practicing-ruby-paid/posts/v7/002-http-server.md

 `example.com` on port 80.
 The server accepts the connection, opening a socket for bi-directional communication.

-2) Once the connection has been made, the HTTP client sends the request over the
+2) When the connection has been made, the HTTP client sends a HTTP request:
-connection:

 ```
 GET /file.txt HTTP/1.1